Property Taxes

 Property taxes fund vital community services like public safety, schools, roads, and parks.

 The City of Boise takes our role as stewards of the taxpayer very seriously.
-For every tax dollar we spent in Fiscal Year 2022, 63.9 cents funded Policy, Fire, Parks and Recreation, and the Library.
+For every tax dollar we spent in Fiscal Year 2022, 63.9 cents funded Police, Fire, Parks and Recreation, and the Library.

 You might notice that some city services aren’t funded by your tax dollars, like the Boise Airport and solid waste management (recycling, composting and trash).
 That’s because fees - like your trash bill - pay for those services.